Sunday, August 26, 2012

 After the second set lurched to a close (nowhere near 45 minutes after it started, by the way) the entire band decamped to the benches outside the Thirsty Ear and just SCREAMED at each other for about twenty minutes.
 I (and everybody else in the bar) could see and hear them through the big plate glass windows from inside the club as I dutifully tuned the guitars that Colin and Mike had all but thrown at me as they came offstage.
 I wasn’t going to get involved but figured it was too good to miss out on, so I eventually wandered outside.
 Sure enough, every little thing that had ever gone wrong in the band – every perceived slight, every missed practice, every time somebody was too drunk to play competently, every pay dispute, every missed opportunity – got trotted out and rehashed.
 I’ve had long-term romantic relationship break-ups that weren’t as brutal as that August summer night.

 That was all four years ago tonight.
-I’ve gone on to road-manage Colin’s new spin-off band, Colin Gawel & The Lonely Bones, and still roadie for Watershed.
+I’ve gone on to road-manage Colin’s new spin-off band - Colin Gawel & The Lonely Bones - and still roadie for Watershed.
 Do I ever miss The League Bowlers?
 Yeah, I do.
 There was something about watching Colin and Mike lean into the intro of The Georgia Satellites’ classic “Battleship Chains,” right before Dan and Jim would swoop in to anchor those guitars pounding that riff that was rock & roll prime.
-And nobody has ever played “Pretty In A Slutty Way” better than The League Bowlers.
+And nobody has ever played “Pretty In A Slutty Way” better than The League Bowlers of 2012.

 © 2012 Ricki C.